 Chopicalqui and Pisco!

-Join us in the Cordillera Blanca of Peru for some amazing climbing on peaks up to nearly 21,000’ high.
-We will climb Pisco first (18,980’), and then attempt the nearby Chopicalqui (20,850’) second.
+Join us in the Cordillera Blanca of Peru for some fantastic climbing on peaks up to nearly 6400m (21,000 ft) high.
+We will climb Pisco first (5752m/18,871 ft), and then attempt the nearby Chopicalqui (6354m/20,846 ft) second.
 The setting is spectacular, with these and many other jagged high peaks covered in snow, with lush meadows and grasslands below, in addition to crystal clear blue lakes.
-These peaks are excellent training for higher altitude climbs, and are great for building upon technical climbing skills such as cramponing, rope travel, and ice axe technique.
-We have ample time for acclimatization, and utilize high camps to position us for the summit attempts.
+These peaks are excellent training for higher altitude climbs and are great for building upon technical climbing skills such as cramponing, rope travel, and ice axe technique.
+We have ample time for acclimatization and utilize high camps to position us for the summit attempts.
 This is one of our favorite programs in the Andes.
-The local Peruvians / Quechuas we work with are very positive and engaging, and we are blessed to share time with them in the mountains at our base camp and at the high camps.
+The local Peruvians / Quechuas we work with are very positive and engaging, and we are blessed to share time with them in the mountains at our base camp and the high camps.

 Day 1: Arrive in Lima, Peru.

 Day 2: We board our private air-conditioned bus and make the scenic drive to Huaraz.
-Along the way we see the coastline, and stop for a traditional lunch.
-We arrive at our hotel in the evening and begin acclimatizing that night, approximately 10.000 ft.
+Along the way, we see the coastline and stop for a traditional lunch.
+We arrive at our hotel in the evening and begin acclimatizing that night, with an elevation of approximately 3000m or 10,000 ft.

 Day 3: We spend the day organizing gear and acclimating in Huaraz.
 A mountain bike ride is optional.
 We enjoy a nice dinner and sleep in our hotel again.